lammps/lammps/doc/src/fix_mdi_qm.rst

 These are example use cases for this fix, discussed further below:

-* perform an ab intitio MD (AIMD) simulation with quantum forces
+* perform an ab initio MD (AIMD) simulation with quantum forces
-* perform an energy minimziation with quantum forces
+* perform an energy minimization with quantum forces
-* perform a nudged elatic band (NEB) calculation with quantum forces
+* perform a nudged elastic band (NEB) calculation with quantum forces
 * perform a QM calculation for a series of independent systems which LAMMPS reads or generates

 The code coupling performed by this command is done via the `MDI